MarissaCampa/Accounts/README.md

 </details>

+ ## 🤝 Acknowledgements

+I used for this project some ideas given in the Udemy course "Beginning C++ Programming - From Beginner to Beyond" from Tim Buchalka's Learn Programming Academy, which I took and fully recommend.
+It is a great C++ course!

 ## 👋 About Me

 My name is Marissa Campa, I'm a Mechatronics Engineer with a Master of Science in Automation.